Hair Salon Loyalty Programme: Rebook 70% of Clients

 A) The salon (clients earn rewards regardless of which stylist they see)

-B) Individual stylists (each stylist has their own program)
+B) Individual stylists (each stylist has their own programme)

 The Case for Salon-Level Loyalty